Mohamed-ElHadidy/Udacity-Memory-Game/README.md

 The stars rating depends on the number of moves:
 *  :star::star::star: If the moves  are between 8 and 11.
 * :star::star: If the moves  are between 12 and 19.
-* :star: If the moves  are more than 20.
+* :star: If the moves  are  20 or more.

 The game ends once all cards have been correctly matched.
 The player could restart the game at any time by clicking on the restart icon.